NIMBY

 CueNIMBY (Manual Control + Notifications)

-CueNIMBY is a system tray application that provides user control and feedback:
+CueNIMBY is a Qt-based system tray application that provides user control and feedback:

-- Visual State Indicator: Color-coded tray icon showing current availability
+- Visual State Indicator: Professional icons with OpenCue logo showing current availability

 - Manual Control: Users can toggle availability on/off via menu